TanYa-Go/Movie-Quiz/README.md

 * Appealing homepage
 * Easy to navigate by using only a few buttons
-* Easy to pick difficulty level and start playing
+* Easy to pick a difficulty level and start playing
 * Validate the correct answer
 * Keep the score of the user playing